Who we are

 Nanno serves on the advisory boards of Forum International and Commonland.
 He is senior fellow of the World Resources Institute, a global research institute that focuses on critical issues at the intersection of environment and development.

-Nanno served on the Management Board of the Dutch Development Bank (FMO) for 21 years, first as CFO and from 2008 to 2016 as CEO.
+Kleiterp served on the Management Board of the Dutch Development Bank (FMO) for 21 years, first as Chief Financial Officer and from 2008 to 2016 as Chief Executive Officer.
 He started his career with FMO in 1987 as an Investment Officer at the SME department.
-Prior to joining FMO, Nanno gained experience in development finance in the private sector while working for nearly 10 years in Peru, Mexico and Nicaragua.
+Prior to joining FMO, he gained experience in development finance in the private sector while working for nearly 10 years in Peru, Mexico and Nicaragua.

 Secretariat